-For a more dramatic color change considerations of lighter shades of red, blue or brown will add greater warmth and add to shades of blues or pinks of furniture, window or floor coverings.
+For a more dramatic color change, consider lighter shades of red, blue, or brown will add greater warmth and add to shades of blues or pinks of furniture, window or floor coverings.
 It is all about blending complementary colors and combining shades of hues of interior wall paint colors.

 Room Function Dictates Colors Schemes

-For comforting and cooler ambiance, the color blue is hard to beat and is often used for bedrooms or dens.
-Blue comes in many shades, and as such is a hard working color providing sophistication and elegance when it comes in darker shades of navy and midnight blue.
-In a lighter blue, it suggests the sunny days of summer, while providing the coolness of evening.
+For a comforting and cooler ambiance, the color blue is hard to beat and is often used for bedrooms or dens.
+Blue comes in many shades, and as such is a hard-working color providing sophistication and elegance when it comes in darker shades of navy and midnight blue.
+In a lighter blue, it suggests the sunny days of summer, while providing the coolness of the evening.